denten-books/plain-text/2-device.md

 therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
-Lubbock's usage of the object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
+Lubbock's usage of the object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless refers to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
 "The book vanishes as we lay our hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
 As the totality of the work comes into view,